Could your "Difficult" Child be Misdiagnosed? Understanding PANS/PANDAS.

 One of the most frustrating aspects of PANS/PANDAS is how often it is misdiagnosed—or completely missed.
 These conditions mimic other mental health and behavioral disorders, leading children to be incorrectly labeled as "difficult" or “acting out.”

-Common Misdiagnoses Include:
+Common PANS/PANDAS Misdiagnoses Include:

 It’s estimated that a child will see more than five doctors before receiving a proper diagnosis.
 Worse yet, as many as 1 in 200 children may be suffering from these conditions.